- What is SEP?

 - being unable to read modules that are offered in only one semester of the academic year (hence exacerbating the effects of the preceding point).

-Please note that starting from 07 cohort students, one of the strict requirements for Honours is a CAP of 3.5 and above and if you do not possess this CAP requirements at the point of application, then your letter of undertaking will be invalid and we cannot take your future CAP into consideration as we do not know what it will be.
+Please note that if you do not possess this CAP requirements for Honours at the point of application, then your letter of undertaking will be invalid and we cannot take your future CAP into consideration as we do not know what it will be.

 Students must be able and willing to do Honours in order to go for exchange in their graduating semester (5th semester for poly graduates and 6th semester for A-level graduates).
 There is no exception to this rule.
 We do not allow students to go for exchange regardless of the reasons they give and choose to extend their candidature that may result in a delay of their actual graduating semester.

 Please see preceeding question.
 Generally SEP will not cause a delay in your graduation.
 However you must take the responsibility to ensure that the modules read overseas count towards your graduation requirement to avoid being delayed and to do proper academic planning before embarking on SEP.
 Also please refer to the MC Ratio for the various partner universities to ensure that you have read sufficient credits at the partner university in order to bring back sufficient credits for the 20 MC equivalent workload at NUS.